pavel-collab/Computer-Technology-tasks-3-sem-MIPT-/Readme.md

 ## Task 2.1 write.

-as soon as pissible
+as soon as possible

 ## Task 2.2 dprintf.

-as soon as pissible
+as soon as possible

 ## Task 3.1 the copy of regular files.

-as soon as pissible
+as soon as possible